 For our Africa program, we travel to Mozambique and Malawi.
 We cannot guarantee in advance which of these two countries you would be placed in.
 We will know the positions available 3 to 4 months before departure and, you and your teammates will choose.
 You need to be open to travel where it is most needed.

 In Brazil, you will work with families and farmers supporting their efforts in areas such as hygiene, sanitation, nutrition, prevention of disease, education, etc. The project is focused in Community Development through youth, children and women clubs.

-As of right now, we do not offer shorter programs.
-However, we partner with an organization offering 1 and 6 month programs in the Caribbean.
+We also partner with an organization offering 1 and 6 month programs in the Caribbean.
 Check their website for more information: www.RichmondVale.org